OskarMunck/Thesis/README.md

-# Transformer Based Topic Modelling and Dynamic Segmentation of Speech-to-Text Transcribed Data
+# Data-Driven Podcast Advertising: A Novel Framework
-## Applications for Effective Podcast Monetization
+## Exploring the Potential of Topic Modelling and Text Segmentation for Native Ad Placement

 Below follows some initial analyis.